Refractory period (sex): Factors and theories

 An alternative theory explains the male refractory period in terms of a peripheral autonomic feedback mechanism, rather than through central chemicals like oxytocin, serotonin, and prolactin.
 Autonomic feedback is already known to regulate other physiologic systems, such as breathing, blood pressure, and gut motility.
-This theory suggests that after male ejaculation, decreased wall tension in structures such as the seminal vesicles leads to a change in the fine autonomic signals sent from these organs, effectively creating a negative feedback loop.
+This theory suggests that after ejaculation, decreased wall tension in structures such as the seminal vesicles leads to a change in the fine autonomic signals sent from these organs, effectively creating a negative feedback loop.
 Such a mechanism is similar to decreased gastric and bowel motility once gastric contents have passed through.
 Once the feedback loop has been created, the refractory period remains until the loop is broken through restoration of the wall tension in the seminal vesicles.
 As men age, the time to restore tension in the seminal vesicles increases.

-The female sexual response is more varied than that of men, and women are more capable than men of attaining additional or multiple orgasms through further sexual stimulation.
-However, many women experience clitoral hypersensitivity after orgasm, which can effectively create a refractory period.
-These women may be capable of further orgasms, but the pain involved in getting there makes the prospect undesirable.
+The female sexual response is thought to be significantly more varied than that of men, and women are thought to be more capable than men of attaining multiple orgasms through further sexual stimulation, suggesting a shorter or absent refractory period in some women.
+A study has shown that the vast majority of women experience clitoral hypersensitivity after orgasm at similar rates to the refractory period in men, which is characterised by penile sensitivity.
+The findings of that same study also suggest a reconsideration of the refractory period in women and highlight the need for further research on post-orgasmic experiences that includes the female perspective.
+In addition, both men and women experience increased prolactin levels following orgasm for approximately 60 minutes, which is a neurobiological marker of the refractory period in males.
+Like men, it may be that only a minority of women are capable of multiple orgasms or lack a refractory period, but there is insufficient data to make a conclusion.

 Other studies

-Men may also have a reduced refractory period and may be capable of multiple orgasms.
-According to some studies, 18-year-old males have a refractory period of about 15 minutes, while those in their 70s take about 20 hours, with the average for all men being approximately half an hour.
+Men may have a reduced refractory period and may be capable of multiple orgasms.
+According to some studies, 18-year-old males have a refractory period of about 15 minutes, while those in their 70s take about 20 hours.
 Although rarer, some males exhibit no refractory period or a refractory period lasting less than 10 seconds.
 A scientific study attempting to document natural, fully ejaculatory, multiple orgasms in an adult man was conducted at Rutgers University in 1995.
 During the study, six fully ejaculatory orgasms occurred in 36 minutes, with no apparent refractory period.
-In 2002, P. Haake et al. reported a single male individual producing multiple orgasms without elevated prolactin response.